czepluch/lagoon-v0/assertions/invariants.md

 - Use as sanity checks with tolerance for edge cases
 - Allow `>=` for airdrops/donations to Silo
-- Only exact equality for Closed state vault balance
+- Vault balance equality checks are subject to airdrops even when Closed - use with caution

 ### Gas Optimization